Bar hop in one building, from happy hour to live music

-On a clear day, you’ll see picture-perfect views of Table Mountain, Camps Bay, The 12 Apostles Mountain Range, Camps Bay and Clifton beaches, Signal Hill, Robben Island, and the city.
+On a clear day, you’ll see picture-perfect views of Table Mountain, The 12 Apostles Mountain Range, Camps Bay and Clifton beaches, Signal Hill, Robben Island, and the city.
 There are different routes, all with the option to summit, or to circle the mountain without reaching the top, making it suitable for a variety of ages and fitness levels.

-MANY ROUTES FOR EVERYONE, FROM BEGINNER TO MODERATE
+CHOOSE YOUR ROUTE, FROM BEGINNER TO MODERATE

-The hike takes roughly 1.5 to 2.5 hours up and down, depending on your level of fitness and how long you spend up top.
+The hike takes roughly 1.5 to 2.5 hours up and down, depending on your level of fitness and how long you spend on top.
 The main routes start from the parking area on Signal Hill Road.
-The popular clockwise route starts up the Jeep track.
-It spirals up, offering constantly changing views: Camps Bay, Table Mountain, Twelve Apostles, and the City Bowl.
+The popular clockwise route starts from the Jeep track and spirals up, offering constantly changing views: Camps Bay, Table Mountain, Twelve Apostles, and the City Bowl.

 There are benches along the path where you can take a break and admire the view.
-You’ll pass the green netting-covered area where paragliders launch just before the path narrows into a path with stone steps veering right and uphill.
+You’ll pass the green netting-covered area where paragliders launch just before the path narrows into a one with stone steps veering right and uphill.
 If you prefer to avoid hiking uphill, look out for the sign-posted path veering left which takes you all the way around the mountain.